rubinusp/byu-cs460-f2021/lab-network-layer/README.md

      sender to the MAC address of the sender.
    - Go through its queue of packets that were waiting for this ARP response, i.e., those whose next hop corresponds to the sender IP address in the response.
-Send all the packets.
+Send all these packets, by encapsulating each an an Ethernet frame (now that you know the destination MAC address!).
+See `send_packet_on_int()` (the part of the instructions that are specific to finding a matching entry in the ARP table for how to do this.

  - `_handle_frame()`.
 This method takes the following as arguments: